Literacy Resource Guide

 • Readers for New Literates

-Online Resources:
+Online Resources

-Mango Languages: Mango Languages is an easy to use online language-learning system teaching actual conversation skills for a wide variety of languages, including specialized ESL courses.
+Mango Languages is an easy to use online language-learning system teaching actual conversation skills for a wide variety of languages, including specialized ESL courses.
 Mango uses real-life situations and actual conversations to more effectively teach a new language to learn how to communicate.

 Local Resources

-Free Tutoring Services:
+Free Tutoring Services

 The following organizations offer free tutoring services for adults who need help reading, writing, or speaking English.
 Many also offer tutoring in basic computer literacy:

-Boards of Cooperative Educational Services (BOCES):
+Boards of Cooperative Educational Services (BOCES)

 BOCES sites offer many adult educational programs, including GED classes and ESL classes.

-Early Literacy:
+Early Literacy

 The Family Reading Partnership is a local nonprofit which promotes early literacy through many family-oriented programs.

-Links
+Helpful Links

 Adult Literacy